neminovno/vscode-as-fx-ide/README.md

 ### New Project command

 - creates project files in selected folder
-- will ask to delete all files if selected folder is not empty
 - reads AIR version from SDK's airsdk.xml, if not available uses 30.0

 Run it with right click in Explorer menu: